amarno/api-docs/source/includes/shopper_activity/_order_activity.md

 Order Activity will show up on a person's activity timeline as an event.
 The event is based on the <code>action</code> sent with the order payload.
 For example, sending <code>placed</code> will result in a "Placed an order" event and sending <code>updated</code> will result in an "Updated an order" event.

 Drip will keep a person’s Lifetime Value (LTV) up-to-date with their orders.
-For example, if a customer places an order with a `grand_total` of $100, their LTV will be incremented by $100.
-If the order is then updated, paid, or fulfilled with a `grand_total` value of $105, the customer’s LTV will increase by $5.
+For example, if a customer places an order with a <code>grand_total</code> of $100, their LTV will be incremented by $100.
+If the order is then updated, paid, or fulfilled with a <code>grand_total</code> value of $105, the customer’s LTV will increase by $5.
+If the order is then canceled or refunded with a <code>refund_amount</code> of $105, the customer’s LTV will decrease by $105.

-To adjust a person’s lifetime value for a refund or cancelation, set `refund_amount` to the amount of the refund and leave `grand_total` unchanged.

 ## Create or update an order

-When an order is created, the person’s `lifetime_value` property will be automatically incremented by the total amount of the order.

-To update an existing order, include the `provider` and `order_id` for that order in the payload.
+To update an existing order, include the <code>provider</code> and <code>order_id</code> for that order in the payload.

 > To record an order event: